Ertugliflozin and sitagliptin (Oral)

 - Kidney disease or

-- Pancreatitis, history of or
+- Pancreatitis (swelling of the pancreas), history of or

 - Urinary tract infections (eg, pyelonephritis, urosepsis), history of—Use with caution.
 May make these conditions worse.